Senators sharply divided over business tax incentives, which cost Nebraska over $200M last year

 Representatives from the Nebraska Department of Revenue were peppered with questions from state senators during an annual hearing to discuss the costs and benefits of incentive programs like the Nebraska Advantage Act, passed in 2005, and LB 775, enacted in 1987 amid fears that Omaha corporate giants like ConAgra and Union Pacific would flee the state.

-Last year, the state defrayed $206 million in taxes to companies that reported 2,489 new full-time equivalent jobs, both full- and part-time.
-One set of statistics that raised eyebrows was a projection for 2019 that showed the state would see a $142 million net loss in tax revenue to create 1,169 “dynamic” jobs, which officials said where totally new positions created, not just an increase in hours for existing workers.
+Last year, the state defrayed $206 million in taxes to companies that reported 2,489 new full-time-equivalent jobs.
+One set of statistics that raised eyebrows was a projection for 2019 that showed the state would see a $142 million net loss in tax revenue to create 1,169 “dynamic” jobs, which officials said were totally new positions created, not just an increase in hours for existing workers.

 A couple of senators who dislike incentives did the math — $112,000 per job.
 Other senators also questioned whether Nebraska was getting an adequate bang for its buck.